Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/06-chat-api.md

 We'll be using [Quarkus](https://quarkus.io) to create our Chat API.
 Quarkus is a Kubernetes Native Java stack tailored for OpenJDK HotSpot and GraalVM, crafted from the best of breed Java libraries and standards.
 It's a great choice for microservices, and it's very fast and lightweight.

-### Creating the ChatResource
+### Creating the Chat API

-Now that we have created all the clients, it's time to properly initialize the `ChatService` instance.
-Uncomment the parameters in the `ChatService` constructor call like this:
+Now that we have created the document ingestor, it's time to interact with our vector database and an LLM thanks to a REST API.
+Create the `ChatResource` under the `src/main/java` directory, inside the `ai.azure.openai.rag.workshop.backend` package.
+The `chat` method of the `ChatResource` class looks like the following:

 ```java
 @Path("/chat")